Amandeep-Singh07/Market-research/README.md

-# Market Research Chatbot
+# Market Research Chatbot (AI-Powered)

-A web-based chatbot that conducts market research and provides analysis on various industries, trends, and consumer behaviors.
+A web-based chatbot that conducts dynamic market research and provides analysis on various industries, trends, and consumer behaviors using NVIDIA's AI API.

 ## Features

+- AI-powered responses using NVIDIA's Llama 3.1 model
 - Interactive chat interface to ask market research questions
 - Category buttons for quick access to common research topics
 - Responsive design that works on mobile and desktop
-- Pre-loaded market research data for demonstration purposes
+- Dynamic, data-driven responses based on your specific questions
 - Typing indicators and smooth animations for a modern experience

 ## Technologies Used

 - HTML5
 - Tailwind CSS for styling
-- JavaScript (Vanilla) for functionality
+- JavaScript for frontend functionality
+- Express.js for backend server
+- OpenAI API client with NVIDIA's LLM service
 - Font Awesome for icons
-- Express.js for deployment server

 ## Getting Started